CleverCloud/doc.clever-cloud.com/administrate/ssl.md

 If you use Cloudflare to manage your domain, the certificate generation could fail depending on your **SSL/TLS** settings, you will encounter 502 HTTP errors if Cloudflare expects **SSL/TLS** strict mode and automatically redirects to HTTPS.

-To prevent this from happening you can create a page rule to bypass this policy as Let's Encrypt needs to access the route `/.well-known/acme-challenge*` via HTTP to generate the certificate.
+To prevent this from happening you can create a page rule to bypass this policy as Let's Encrypt needs to access the route `/.well-known/acme-challenge*` via HTTP to generate the certificate:

+1. Define a page rule such as this one:

+    {{< image "/images/cloudflare-page-rule-ssl.png" "Create a bypass page rule" >}}

-We also recommend to disable the cache level and automatic HTTPS rewrites in this rule like so:
+    We also recommend to disable the cache level.

+2. Turn off HTTP to HTTPS redirection on Cloudflare:

-{{< image "/images/cloudflare-ssl.png" "Create a page rule" >}}
+    {{< image "/images/cloudflare-https-setting.png" "Turn off automatic HTTPS redirection" >}}

+    You can enable [Force HTTPS]({{ < ref "/administrate/apps-management.md#edit-application-configuration" > }}) in the information tab of your Clever Cloud application instead.

 ## Uploading my own certificates